 Premarital and postmarital agreements are used to settle in advance how issues such as the division of property or the payment of alimony would play out in the event of a future divorce.
 These agreements can be used to keep separate property separate, protect a spouse’s business interests, provide for children from a previous marriage, ensure a spouse is provided for in case of death of the other spouse, and make sure each party is taken care of and not taken advantage in a later divorce.
 We welcome the opportunity to assist couples in preparing these documents so that they have a clear understanding of their entire financial situation and expectations for the future.
 Prenups and postnups can help couples establish their marriage on a firm footing with security and peace of mind.

 Maryland has strong laws in place to protect people from abusive acts committed by a family member, household member, current or former dating partner, ex-spouse, or sexual abuser.
 Abuse means more than just assault or physical violence and includes acts that place a person in fear of harm as well as stalking and other acts.
 Protective orders can keep an abuser from having any contact with family members and even force them out of the house.
 Protective orders can address temporary child custody, financial support, and other critical issues as well.
-Lebovitz Law can help you obtain a protective order that keeps you safe and meets your needs.
-We also work to resolve issues when protective orders are sought for inappropriate reasons during a divorce or child custody dispute.

 Same-Sex Marriage and Adoption